tandesen/AB_Test/Udacity/final_project.md

 ## **$\textcolor{brown}{Analysis}$**
-The data for you to analyze is here.
+The data for you to analyze is here (`Final Project Results.xlsx`).
 This data contains the raw information needed to compute the above metrics, broken down day by day.
 Note that there are two sheets within the spreadsheet - one for the experiment group, and one for the control group.

 The meaning of each column is: